hikaruright/docker-compose-fordevelopment/README.md

-# Docker compose for Development with CI/CD
+# Docker compose for Development, with Drone CI and Sonarqube

 Creating Develp Environment on Docker.